BenedictMonster/figma-react-tailwindcss-example/README.md

 ## Problems

-- When Hot-Reload doesn't work
+- When Hot-Reload doesn't work...
   - If a plugin doesn't reload itself on Figma, press `command + option + p` to re-run the last plugin. -> This works for me.
 But I'm not satisfied with this solution...
   - https://forum.figma.com/t/hot-reload-not-working-with-react/46831 -> This doesn't work for me.
   - https://www.reactjunkie.com/react-graphql-figma-plugin -> I didn't test yet.